edouardpoitras/osm-geo-mapper/README.md

 TODO
 ====

+- Implement vector of GeoTiles at each coordinate (multiple feature types per tile)
 - Implement logic to choose a lat/lon in the middle of a geojson file if none is provided via command line
 - Implement (binary?) serialization of map data to be loaded/cached
-- Continue adding missing properties/details/themes
+- Continue tweaking the themes
 - Need logic to handle rate-limited Overpass API calls (need to parse XML response)

 ISSUES